Home Page

 Upcoming Events

-This year, other than the Tucson Festival of Books, everything is happening in the last half of the year.
-I’m looking forward to WorldCon in Glasgow, and World Fantasy in Niagara Falls, NY should be fun.
+This year, other than the Tucson Festival of Books and NorWesCon, almost everything is happening in the last half of the year.
+NorWesCon in Seattle in March was a real treat since I grew up there.
+And now I’m looking forward to BuboniCon in Albuquerque, and WorldCon in Anaheim.

 I hope all of you out there, and your friends, colleagues and loved-ones, are healthy and well.
-I’ve just finished Dread Witch, the third and final book in The Dreadmark Covenants, a new coming-of-age epic fantasy.
+Be sure to check out The Dreadmark Covenants, a new coming-of-age epic fantasy series.
 There’s more information at the top of this page.

 Do get out, but stay safe, stay well.